horuslabsio/Starknet-Scaffold/docs/src/chapter_3/subchapter_1.md

 The connect wallet modal is a UI component that appears when the connect button is clicked.
 Its primary function is to allow users to select the wallet they wish to use to connect to the dapp.

-The modal is divided in to sections:
+The modal is divided into two sections:

 - Left side: Lists popular Starknet wallets available for connection, including: